t94j0/AIRMASTER/README.md

 1. Install [homebrew](`https://brew.sh/`)
 2. In your terminal, run `brew install tesseract`
 3. Build Go project or download a release
+4. Copy the configuration found in the Config section and place it in `~/.AIRMASTER.json`

 ## How to use